alp82/abmash/README.markdown

 ---------------
 TODO Screencast

-Abmash is all about interacting with browser as humans would do.
+Abmash is all about interacting with a browser as humans would do.
 Including AJAX and forms.

-*Example:*
+*Example (Java):*

 	// open new browser window
 	Browser browser = new Browser("http://google.com");